Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 Clarity and isolation are not the same thing.

 In fact, I would say that clarity is a consequence of isolation.
 There is a concept that we, studio people, use a lot which is “bleeding sound”.
-This term doesn’t have necessarily a bad connotation; it simply means that something other than we intended to record comes into the microphone.
+This term doesn’t have necessarily a bad connotation; it simply means that something other than what we intended to record comes into the microphone.

 For example, when you are recording drums, all the microphones bleed on each other.
 That is ok, it is a standard in the industry; it is impossible to isolate each.
 The principle is that the more isolation we are able to apply to the sound source, the more clarity we’ll have at the end of the day.